AdityaLab/NeurABM/README.md

 ## Directory structure

 ```
+-Figure2 -> This folder allows you to reproduce Figure 2 in the main article.
+       - data -> Experiment results to reproduce Figure 2.
+	- Figure2.py -> Running this code directly will reproduce Figure 2.
+-Figure3 -> This folder allows you to reproduce Figure 3 in the main article.
+       - data -> Experiment results to reproduce Figure 3.
+	- Figure3.py -> Running this code directly will reproduce Figure 3.
+-Figure4 -> This folder allows you to reproduce Figure 4 in the main article.
+       - data -> Experiment results to reproduce Figure 4.
+	- Figure4.py -> Running this code directly will reproduce Figure 4.
 - data
        - 2019.pkl -> EHR data as pkl file
 - run.sh -> shell file to run the NeurABM